About St. Margaret Mary Parish

 If you live within this area, you are part of our Saint Margaret Mary Catholic Parish Family.
 If so, please register by stopping in the Parish Office during regular hours to complete the necessary registration forms and receive general information about the parish and its activities.
 Our staff is always available to help you in any need.

-Saint Margaret Mary Alacoque, Virgin (1690)
+Saint Margaret Mary Alacoque, Virgin (1690) Feast Day: October 16th

-Margaret’s mom had hoped she would marry, but at the age of twenty, inspired by a vision, she put aside all such thoughts.
-At twenty-two she made her profession at the convent of the Visitation at Paray-le-Monial.
+Margaret’s mother had hoped she would marry, but at the age of twenty, inspired by a vision, she put aside all such thoughts.
+She was not attracted to the world, but she felt a great hunger for God.
+So at the age of 24, she made her profession at the convent of the Visitation at Paray-le-Monial.
+Margaret Mary received her religious habit on August 25, 1671.
+She began to have revelations from Christ showing His Sacred Heart on fire with love for his people.
+The first of these occurred on December 27, 1673.

 Our Sanctuary: The Meaning of the Cross of San Damiano